awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-appmesh-Fargate.md

 1. Install the application using these instructions: [https://github.com/aws/aws-app-mesh-examples/tree/master/walkthroughs/howto-k8s-fargate](https://github.com/aws/aws-app-mesh-examples/tree/master/walkthroughs/howto-k8s-fargate)\.

-   Those instructions assume that you are creating a new cluster wtih the correct Fargate profile\.
+   Those instructions assume that you are creating a new cluster with the correct Fargate profile\.
 If you want to use an Amazon EKS cluster that you've already set up, you can use the following commands to set up that cluster for this demonstration\.
 Replace *MyCluster* with the name of your cluster\.

    ```
    eksctl create iamserviceaccount --cluster MyCluster \